CACILTD/forecaster/user-guide/Data/Data-Columns.md

-## New Formula
+## New Formula Column

 The formula editor allows the user to derive any number of new columns based on the imported project data.
 These formulae allow the user to better align the input data to the target.
 For example, marketing data is often recorded as amount spent or volumes dispatched.
 With both traditional and electronic mail, it is unlikely that the message will have an immediate effect on the customer contacting the business, people will contact the business when it suits them.
 This will introduce a time delay to response, and this delay needs to be reflected in the input to the model, otherwise the predictive relationship is lost.

 Within the formula editor, a formula can be broken down into a number of predefined functions and then an unlimited number of add, subtract, divide and multiply operations on these functions.
 The end result is a powerful tool to enable the user to create most representations of their data, without having to resort to creating the column before the data is imported.
 To start the formula editor, select the New Formula icon in the Data – Data Columns ribbon.
-The dialog in Figure 25 will be displayed.
+The dialog in the image below will be displayed.

 ![Formula Editor](imgs/DataColumns_FormulaEditor.png)

-The formula consists of a series of at least one function from the Expression Builder (listed in Table 7), joined together by using the standard operators +, -, x or ÷.
+The formula consists of a series of at least one function from the Expression Builder (listed in Table below), joined together by using the standard operators +, -, x or ÷.
 This enables the user to create complex functions within the application.

 | Functions    |              |            |             |